 I kept each cassette in its hard plastic hinged box and meticulously logged the dates and nature of the recorded events on the accompanying cardboard liner.
 We never seemed to watch the videos after the first viewing – which usually took place immediately after the event or trip – but I always knew where each event could be found and was comforted to know that I could call up Disneyland 1993 on short notice.

 A couple of years ago, I decided it was time to do something with my treasured collection of family lore.
 I spent hours researching DVD transferring and finally decided on DVD Your Memories in San Diego (they also have locations in Irvine, Los Angeles and Denver).
-I was impressed with their policy of only charging for actual transferred tape – no charge for empty air time, which happens so often when a cassette is almost full – and I liked that they were willing to record the discs as chronologically close to my original tapes as possible.
-I also wanted a local shop where I could drop off my tapes in person, discuss exactly what I wanted and meet the technicians who would be turning my videotaped memories into priceless discs.
+I was impressed with their policy of only charging for actual transferred tape – no charge for empty air time, which happens so often when a cassette is almost full.
+I also liked that they were willing to record the discs as chronologically close to my original tapes as possible.
+And I wanted a local shop where I could drop off my tapes in person, discuss exactly what I wanted and meet the technicians who would be turning my videotaped memories into priceless discs.

 While the DVDs were being made, I went to work creating “wraps” and contents lists for the DVD cases.
 I had given the technician specific instructions on what should go on each disc, so I knew in advance that there would be 12 volumes.